ros2/ros2_documentation/source/Tutorials/Demos/GPU-Buffer-Transport.rst

 * **CUDA** -- the ``ExperimentalTensor.data`` field is backed by the ``cuda`` buffer backend.
-  The bytes never leave GPU memory: the descriptor on the wire only carries a CUDA IPC handle.
+  The bytes never leave GPU memory: the descriptor on the wire carries a small reference that lets the subscriber re-attach to the publisher-owned CUDA allocation.
 * **CPU** -- the frame is rendered on the GPU, copied back to host memory with ``cudaMemcpy``, and then serialised through the RMW as a regular ``uint8[]``.
-  No non-CPU buffer backend is involved.
+  The default CPU buffer backend is used.

 Both modes render on the GPU; the only difference is the transport path, making this a clean comparison of zero-copy CUDA IPC versus traditional